sean-roberts354/odin-calculator/README.md

-# odin-calculator
+# The Odin Project Foundations Course: Calculator
-A simple calculator app implemented with JavaScript
+A simple calculator app implemented with JavaScript.